 What does that mean?
 Well, like many other services, firms give their clients a specific amount of time to find a new job.
 If they fail to do so in that window of opportunity, the service is canceled, meaning that there is no guarantee that your outgoing employee will find work.

-At Careerminds, we work with outgoing employees to provide them outplacement assistance until they are placed in a job.
+At Careerminds, our dedicated team works with outgoing employees to provide them outplacement assistance until they are placed in a job.
 That means that if someone finds work in three months - the typical time limit offered by other firms - great.
 If not, we will work them even if it takes a year or more.

 Everyone has different needs and setting a time limit for the service greatly reduces the chances of an individual finding a new job.